yaronf/I-D/STAR/draft-ietf-acme-star.md

 The optional notBefore and notAfter fields MUST NOT be present in a STAR order.

-ACME defines the following values for the Order resource's status: "invalid", "pending", "processing", "valid".
+ACME defines the following values for the order resource's status: "invalid", "pending", "processing", "valid".
 In the case of recurrent orders, the status MUST be "valid" as long as STAR certificates are being issued.
 We add a new status value: "canceled", see {{protocol-details-canceling}}.

 ### Canceling a Recurrent Order
 {: #protocol-details-canceling}

-An important property of the recurrent Order is that it can be canceled by the IdO, with no need for certificate revocation.
-To cancel the Order, the ACME client sends a POST to the order URL:
+An important property of the recurrent order is that it can be canceled by the IdO, with no need for certificate revocation.
+To cancel the order, the ACME client sends a POST to the order URL:

 ~~~
   POST /acme/order/1 HTTP/1.1